This is an extension of the sermon that I gave on the last holy day, and we are going to begin in the Old Testament.

 Babylon no longer exists as a literal nation of this world any more than Medo-Persia, of Greco Macedonia, or the Roman Empire, all of which were part of the great image that Nebuchadnezzar dreamed of.
 Babylon was destroyed by Medo-Persia in 539 BC, and then gradually faded from view, but its spirit lived on.

 We have proof that it lives on to this day because God establishes right here in Revelation 17 and 18 that it still exists in terms of a culture, of its way of life.
 The spirit of much of its entire culture has survived.
 So that woman, God has named her Babylon—even though it does not exist like the other nations of the earth.

-God shows by means of Nebuchadnezzar's image dream, that Babylon's way of life was impressed, first upon the Medo-Persian’s, then the Greco-Macedonian's and then the Roman Empire, and all their revivals, and this continued for about twenty six hundred years into our day just before Christ returns.
+God shows by means of Nebuchadnezzar's image dream that Babylon's way of life was impressed, first upon the Medo-Persians, then the Greco-Macedonians, and then the Roman Empire and all their its, and this continued for about twenty six hundred years into our day just before Christ returns.

 Babylon's way exists to this day wherever the Israelitish people, and those Gentile nations anciently near them, have emigrated over the passage of time.
 God calls the location of Babylon's way of life a mystery, in Revelation 17:5.
 However, to the church it ought to be understood as a mystery revealed as the return of Jesus Christ nears.

 This location is commonly called by the news media, the Western world.
 It is there that the bulk of the Israelitish people emigrated.
 Babylon's way is the dominating way of life, in most of the nations of Europe, the United States, Canada, Australia, South Africa, New Zealand, and Israel.
 All of these nations have, with only minor variations, the same basic way of life, the same kind of representative governments, the same religions.
 The same economic system, called capitalism, the same educational system, entertainment system, and on and on it goes.